pusher-community/pusher-whos-in-gem/BlogPost2.md

 ## What Is It?

 'Who's In?' is a very simple app that tracks live who comes and goes from work.
-It's merely a local script, run from the office, and a Heroku application that chat to each other every couple of minutes.
+It's merely a local script, run from the office, and a free Heroku application that chat to each other every couple of minutes.

 ![WhosInRealtime](https://raw.githubusercontent.com/pusher/pusher-whos-in-gem/master/screenshots/whosingif2.gif)